New Pastoral Care Course

 Step 2: Obtain Working with Children Check No.

-Step 3: Obtain personal reference from ministry leader and email us.
+Step 3: Obtain personal reference from ministry leader and email us to arrange an interview.

-Step 4: Complete lifestyle questionnaire.
+Step 2: Complete application form and lifestyle questionnaire and send to the diocese.
 Note all lifestyle questionnaires are strictly confidential and will be only viewed by only one person of the same gender.
+Email ENC for these documents.